Computing at Hazel Slade Primary Academy

 Our Computing Curriculum is taught from Foundation stage to Year 6 and children learn numerous skills.
 These skills are built upon year on year, until the end of year Key Stage 2 where children will emerge accomplished in many aspects of computing.
 Children in all key stages learn computer programming and coding, testing and debugging their apps as they go.

 We have a variety of resources to support learning both in computing lessons and across the curriculum.
 We have a computing suite for Key Stage 1 and Key Stage 2 with PCs, laptops and iPad’s available.
 The computing suite is time tabled ensuring every class has the opportunity to work in the computer suite on a regular basis.
 Classrooms are resourced with interactive whiteboards, laptops and a teaching PC, all of which are used to enhance children’s learning.
 The school also makes use of shared resources such as iPad’s and laptops which can be used within lessons or as part of group work.

-Lunchtime coding and animation clubs are open to children from Year 2 to Year 6 run by our school’s
+Lunchtime coding and animation clubs are open to children from Year 2 to Year 6 run by our school’s digital monitors.

 Our Computing vision statement

 Hazel Slade Primary Academy values the fundamental part that technology plays in the life of the school.